gsoft-inc/wl-domain-event-propagation/README.md

 * Changes to domain events should be additive
 * Domain events must implement the DataVersion property
 * Domain event projects should follow the pattern Workleap.[Service].[DomainEvents] (Service would usually match the topic name).
-* EventGrid limits event size to 64 kb.
+* Event Grid limits event size to 64 kb.
 This means a regular event could contain a maximum of about 1500 Guid ids.
 Keep in mind the size restriction when sending batch events.
 Do not hesitate to split a larger event into multiple, smaller domain events.

 ## Building, releasing and versioning